 Welcome to Barefoot Hub Ball.

-Bee Sting, Other Insect Sting & Pregnant Women WARNINGS
+COVID-19, Insect Sting & Pregnant Women WARNINGS

 Being barefoot on a grass area or field such as a soccer field is generally very safe.
 But bee stings will occur.
 They are nearly 100% inevitable.
 And other insects such as wasps, hornets, and fire ants can sting.
 For most people (including the inventor of this sport) a bee sting is a minor nuisance and nothing more than that.
 But if a person has an allergy to the venom of any insect such as these, they are advised NOT to play this sport.
 If you have an allergy to bee venom or other insect venom, and choose to play this sport, you do it AT YOUR OWN RISK and against the advice of the sport’s inventor.
 However, if you do (play with an allergy as described) you should have your anaphylactic shock and other medicines (epinephrine etc.) with you.